espoirMur/my-blog-gastby/content/draft-blogs/some-projects-you-can-contribute-to-in-hackerfordev/index.md

 This year has been an amazing year for me because I got time to contribute to some open source project and had my pull request merged on  amazing projects with many stars , and it help me to put some green dot on my github profile..

-I don't want to brag about my open source contribution which are very small comparing to what have been done in the open source community , but I want to show you which open source project you can contribute to during this period, to get those green dot on  your github profile so that when a recruiter ask you for some sample of your work you can have something to show him.
+I don't want to brag about my open source contribution which are very small comparing to what have been done in the open source community , but I want to show you which open source project you can contribute to during this period .
+They are not the biggest party in the festival, but they can train you to drink beers, to dress and to dance before attending biggest venues.
+By contributing to those projects you can get those green dot on  your github profile so that when a recruiter ask you for some sample of your work you can have something to show him.

 ## But why October?